 Your employees might not be working around the clock, but your cybersecurity systems most certainly need to.
 Even the most basic managed IT services offer proactive care to keep company systems secure at any time of day.
 These monitoring services cover all your applications and systems to ensure that you’re alerted to any suspicious activity immediately.
 Additionally, the high degree of automation and repeatability greatly reduces the risk of human negligence, which has always been the weakest link when it comes to cybersecurity.
 By migrating to the cloud, your IT systems will be protected both during and after office hours.

 Truewater understands the challenges facing small businesses seeking to reap the benefits of modern technology.
-That’s why we offer a highly flexible set of services ranging from IT consulting to hosted solutions.
+That’s why we offer a highly flexible set of services ranging from hosted solutions to IT consulting in Houston.
 Call us today to find out how we can help you keep your business moving forward.